peter88213/nvhelp-en/source/export_menu.rst

 -  First and second level stages (titles and descriptions).
 -  Arcs (titles and descriptions).
--  Turning points (titles, descriptions, and links to the associated section, if any).
+-  Plot points (titles, descriptions, and links to the associated section, if any).